Israeli troops kill knife-wielding Palestinian in West Bank, army says

-RAMALLAH, West Bank, Dec 31 (Reuters) - Israeli troops shot dead a knife-wielding Palestinian assailant in the occupied West Bank on Friday, the army said.
+RAMALLAH, West Bank, Dec 31 (Reuters) - Israeli troops shot dead a Palestinian assailant running towards them with a knife at a bus station in the occupied West Bank on Friday, the army said.

 Citing an initial investigation, it said in a statement that the man had arrived at a junction near the Jewish settlement of Ariel in a car, got out and "armed with a knife, ran toward the bus station where civilians and IDF soldiers were standing".